justtrackio/gosoline/docs/getting_started/how_to_build_an_api.md

 func (d *Definitions) Handle(httpMethod, relativePath string, handlers ...gin.HandlerFunc)
 ```

-This allows to define functionality that is to be run whenever a given http call to a given path is received.
+This allows to define functionality that is to be run whenever a given HTTP call to a given path is received.

 [embedmd]:# (../../pkg/apiserver/definition.go /func \(d \*Definitions\) POST/ /HandlerFunc\) /)
 ```go
 func (d *Definitions) POST(relativePath string, handlers ...gin.HandlerFunc)
 ```

-Same as `Handle`, except that it only applies to http POST calls.
-Similar methods exists for each type of http REST call.
+Same as `Handle`, except that it only applies to HTTP POST calls.
+Similar methods exists for each type of HTTP REST call.

 ### Config structs